-However, if you are convicted of driving while your license is suspended because of a DUI, you will face a jail sentence between 30 days and six months, as well as fines ranging from $100 to $500.
-If you are convicted of driving while your licenses is suspended for the second time, you could be punished with a jail sentence between six months and one year, and fines ranging from $1,000 to $5,000.
+If you are convicted of driving while your license is suspended for the second time, you could be punished with a jail sentence between six months and one year, and fines ranging from $1,000 to $5,000.

 Let Sutton & Janelle, PLLC Get Your License Back